Drblessing/notes/docs/web-development/web-development-template.md

 - @tailwindcss/postcss
 - tailwindcss

-Delete .vscode directory, as it contains settings for VSCode that are not needed in the project.
+2. Delete `.vscode/` and `.dev.vars`

-## GitHub Setup
+They are not needed for the project.

-Using GithubDesktop, select `add` -> `add existing repository`, then select the project directory.
+## GitHub Desktop Setup (Optional)

-Then, publish the repository to Github, as a private repository.
+Github Desktop is an easy and handy GUI for managing Git repositories and Github workflows.
+You can also use the `gh` command line tool.
+Github Desktop is particularly useful for repositories with multiple branches and merge conflicts.

 ## Directory Structure